-The following images show the front and back of the VM-HD4 HD Multiplexer.
+The following images show the front and back of the VM-HD4 AHD Multiplexer.

 On the front of the device, there are buttons to control the screen display, access the menu system, and freeze the image.
-It is more typicaly to use the wireless remote control.
+It is more typically to use the wireless remote control.

-The above video demonstrates the 1080p HDMI video output of the VM-HD4.
-In the video, the VM-HD4 has (4) 1080p security cameras connected to it - 2 AHD and 2 TV cameras.
-Please select 1080p video resolution in the lower right of the YouTube video player and watch in full screen mode to see the best quality video.
+The above video demonstrates the 1080p video output of the VM-HD4 that is available via the HDMI and VGA ports.
+This video was made before the VM-HD4 supported UHD 4K resolution.
+In the video, the VM-HD4 has (4) 1080p security cameras connected to it - 2 AHD and 2 TVI cameras.
+Please select 1080p video resolution in the lower right of the YouTube video player and watch in full-screen mode to see the best quality video.